J. J. Liston Trophy

 The J. J. Liston Trophy is awarded annually to the best and fairest senior player in the Victorian Football League (VFL), which was formerly known as the Victorian Football Association (VFA).
-It is named after J. J. Liston, a businessman, civic leader and sports administrator who was fundamental in advancing sport in Australia, particularly Australian Rules Football and Soccer.
+It is named after J. J. Liston, who was president of the VFA from 1929 to 1944.

 History

-The first award for the Association best and fairest player was the Woodham Cup, named after committeeman Alf Woodham, which was first awarded in 1923.
+The first award for the Association best and fairest player was the Woodham Cup, named after VFA Vice President and committeeman Alf Woodham, which was first awarded in 1923.
 The Woodham Cup was renamed the Recorder Cup, named after the Association's official match-day publication, in 1926.
 Starting from 1933, a second award, the V.F.A.
 Medal (or Association Medal), was awarded concurrently.
 From 1933 until 1939, both the Recorder Cup and the V.F.A.
 Medal were presented annually based on the votes of the umpires; but the two awards were given based on different voting systems.

 The two best and fairest awards were combined into one in 1940, when the Association dispensed with the Recorder Cup voting system; in 1940 and 1941, both the V.F.A.
 Medal and the Recorder Cup were awarded as trophies to the same player based on the same set of votes.

-The Association went into recess from 1942 until 1944 during World War II; upon resumption in 1945, and continuously since, the winning player has received one trophy, the J. J. Liston Trophy, named after long-term Association president John James Liston, who died in 1944.
+The Association went into recess from 1942 until 1944 during World War II; upon resumption in 1945, and continuously since, the winning player has received one trophy, the J. J. Liston Trophy, named after long-term Association president and Melbourne City councillor, John James Liston, who died in 1944.

 From 1961 until 1988, when the Association operated in two divisions, the Liston Trophy was awarded to the best and fairest in Division 1.
 A separate award, known as the J. Field Medal, was awarded for the second division.